ssc-sp/datahub-docs/UserGuide/Databricks/Dashboarding-Tool-Comparison.md

 * Real-time Data: Because of its Spark-based architecture, Databricks can handle real-time data processing and display live data on dashboards.
 * Collaboration: Allows for collaborative work on notebooks, which can then be shared as dashboards within a team or organization.
 * Customizability: Limited compared to dedicated BI tools; however, it supports various visualization libraries that can be used within notebooks (e.g., Matplotlib or Plotly).
 * Interactivity: Dashboards can be interactive to an extent, but the interactivity is typically more limited than in PowerBI or Tableau.
+Dashboards can leverage Python Widgets for interactive inputs.

 ## PowerBI

-**Focus:** A business analytics service by Microsoft that provides non-technical business users with tools for aggregating, analyzing, visualizing, and sharing data.
+**Focus:** A business analytics service by Microsoft that provides business users with tools for aggregating, analyzing, visualizing, and sharing data.

 **Dashboarding:**